-- Analyze various accounts of a subject told in different mediums (e.g., a person's life story in both print and multimedia), determining which details are emphasized in each account). - 8.
+- 7. Analyze various accounts of a subject told in different mediums (e.g., a person's life story in both print and multimedia), determining which details are emphasized in each account). - 8.
 Delineate and evaluate the argument and specific claims in a text, assessing whether the reasoning is valid and the evidence is relevant and sufficient; identify false statements and fallacious reasoning. - 9.
 Analyze seminal U.S. documents of historical and literary significance (e.g., Washington's Farewell Address, the Gettysburg Address, Roosevelt's Four Freedoms speech, King's "Letter from Birmingham Jail"), including how they address related themes and concepts.

-10. By the end of grade 10, read and comprehend literary nonfiction at the high end of the grade 10 text complexity band independently and proficiently.
+10. By the end of grade 9, read and comprehend literary nonfiction in the grade 9 text complexity band proficiently, with scaffolding as needed at the high end of range.

-.Writing Standards - Grade 10
+Writing Standards - Grade 9